-Any allegations should be reported to the Head of School, regardless as to whether they are the designated safeguarding lead as they are ultimately responsible for all staff within the school.
+Any allegations should be reported to the Head of School as they are, ultimately, responsible for all staff within the school.

-If the allegation concerns the Head of School, then the CEO and the Chair of the SMC or the Chair of the Trust should be informed immediately.
+If the allegation concerns the Head of School, then the Chair of the SMC should be informed immediately.

 In all situations, there should be a discussion with the Local Authority Designated Officer (LADO) or, if they are not available, then MARU can be contacted for advice and guidance.
 If they feel a referral should be made, then they will advise you to complete the appropriate referral form.

-This should then be sent in via MARU
+This should then be sent in via MARU.

-If you receive a disclosure about an adult colleague, it is important to reassure the child that what she/he says will be taken very seriously and everything possible done to help.
+If you receive a disclosure about an adult colleague, it is important to reassure the child that what she/he says will be taken very seriously and everything possible will be done to help.